coreinfrastructure/best-practices-badge/doc/security.md

   routed to session#create along with parameters such as session[email] and session[password].
 If the bcrypt'ed hash of the password matches the stored hash, the user is accepted.
+  If password doesn't match, the login is rejected.
+  This is verified with these tests:
+    - `Can login and edit using custom account`
+    - `Cannot login with local username and wrong password`
+    - `Cannot login with local username and blank password`
 * A remote user login (pushing the "log in with GitHub" button) will invoke GET "/auth/github".
 The application then begin an omniauth login, by redirecting the user to "https://github.com/login?"